 Interior design workers compensation insurance is a critical protection for your business.
 As an employer, you are liable for your employees’ and your own safety while on the job.
 Interior design workers compensation insurance will cover wages and medical costs for your employees and long-term subcontractors who are injured while working.

 Workers compensation is often misunderstood and, unfortunately, all too often overlooked in many businesses with catastrophic results.
-Our interior designer insurance experts at PenEx can help you manage your risk with insurance and handle claims against your business should they arise.
+At PenEx, we provide personalized Workers’ Compensation insurance options for businesses, helping you manage risk effectively and handle claims against your business should they arise.
+Our interior decorator insurance experts are here to ensure your coverage aligns with the unique exposures of your industry.

 Within this industry, interior designers and their employees perform hazardous duties while completing their work in people’s homes or offices.
 Interior designers also require their employees to travel to different locations, increasing their exposure to automobile accidents and resulting workers compensation claims.